krasimir/prototyper/README.md

 ## Usage

   1. Import *prototyper.js* in your page
-  2. Add data or/and attach event listeners to *Prototyper*
+  2. Attach event listeners to *prototyper*
-  2. In your bootstrap script call *Prototyper.run()*
+  2. In your bootstrap script call *prototyper.run(DOMElement, data)*

 * check the example in */test* directory for better illustration